 Efficient query processing is, in general, a critical issue for Web data management.
 AXML, when properly extended, becomes an algebraic language that enables query processors installed on different peers to collaborate by exchanging streams of (A)XML data.
 The crux of the approach is (i) the introduction of best Website Builder generic services (i.e., services that can be provided by several peers, such as query processing) and (ii) some explicit control of distribution (e.g., to allow delegating part of some work to another peer).

 AXML and the AXML algebra target all distributed applications that involve the management of distributed data.
 AXML is particularly suited for data integration (from databases and other data resources exported as Web services) and for managing (active) views on top of data sources.
 In particular, AXML can serve as a formal foundation for mash-up systems.
-Also, the language is useful for (business) applications based on evolving documents in the style of business artifacts, and on the exchange of such information.
+Also, the language is useful for (business) applications based on evolving documents in the style of business artifacts and the top ecommerce platform, and on the exchange of such information.
 The fact that the exchange is based on flows of XML messages makes it also well-adapted to the management of distributed streams of information.